BUILD OHIO AWARDS

 What should we include in our project overview that is included in with our entry form?

 Include any information that you want people to know about your project.
 AGC of Ohio will use that information when writing the promotional materials for Build Ohio.
 Information can include unique aspects of the project, challenges, innovations in construction, your management style, an aesthetic description of the completed project, etc.

 What should we include in the project story?

 Include aspects of your project that best meet the Build Ohio criteria for its category.
 Provide as many examples as possible of how the project meets and surpasses each individual criterion.
 The Build Ohio criteria for each category are: Renovation, Industrial/Heavy, New Construction, Transportation: Meeting the Challenge of a Difficult Job; Excellence in Client Service; Innovation in Construction Techniques or Materials; and Excellence in Project Management.
 The criteria in the Specialty category are: Excellence in Client Service; Meeting the Challenge of a Difficult Job; Innovation in Construction Techniques or Materials; Craftsmanship; and Performance as it relates to Schedule.

 Can we include pictures within the project story?
 If so, how many?

 Yes.
-The number of pictures is up to you, but a maximum of 3 Photos can be uploaded per criteria section.
-Also, we ask that you upload quality images, they will be printed out and attached to your story to be sent to judges.
+The number of pictures is up to you, but a maximum of 3 Photos can be included per criteria section.
+Also, we ask that your images be high quality.
 AGC of Ohio will not edit your photos.